Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in the work of:

-- Adam Robinson
-- Greg Isenberg
-- Ali Abdaal
-- Varun Mayya
+Adam Robinson encourages maximizing the value of every content asset through reuse across multiple channels.
+Greg Isenberg frequently demonstrates cross-platform distribution strategies, while Ali Abdaal extends educational content into newsletters and written resources.
+Varun Mayya similarly focuses on operational efficiency by transforming one piece of content into many.

+The recurring pattern is that effective distribution depends on systematic repurposing rather than creating entirely new content for every platform.

 ---